 Being a truck driver means regularly dealing with homesickness.
 Some drivers don’t get to see their homes for months, and this type of separation can emotionally affect the state of mind.

 Effectively dealing with homesickness means understanding it and knowing how to recognize it.
 Although a hard feeling to handle, there are still ways to make yourself feel better.

 Homesickness is the distress caused by being away from home for too long.
 Symptoms include nostalgia, grief, depression, and anxiety.

 For a truck driver away from home, feeling lonely might just be the result of being homesick, without him even realizing it.

-Feeling homesick is a natural human response and there is absolutely nothing wrong with it.
-Whether you're a student going off to dorm at college for the first time, or a truck driver making his 100th run, it is completely normal; and its important for everyone to know that.
-As humans we get used to the things around us that make us happy.
-When we are removed from those things our brains go haywire and don't know what to do.
-So we start to feel sad, anxious, etc. because we are taken out of what we know as comfort.
+Feeling homesick is a natural human response, and there is absolutely nothing wrong with it.
+Whether you are a student going off to college for the first time or a truck driver making his 100th run, it is completely usual, and everyone needs to understand that.